By adopting the OKR methodology, Agile Lab goes beyond the well-known limits of most organizations which are based on a command-and-control model.

 As a rule of thumb, a company should have no more than 2 OKRs per cycle.
 This will lead to the choice of real priorities.
 Ideally, one objective could be more aspirational and the other one more technical.

 The cycle should last from 3 to 6 months.

 - feasible in one cycle

 - inspirational and not numeric

-- clearly consistent with the company business
+- clearly in line with the company business

-- challenging but realistic
+- challenging, but realistic

 - under the team's control

 - in the form "verb + what do you want to reach + why + the application field"

 - be measurable on a weekly basis